vghnsh/Stock/README.md

 - Dispatching the data into reducer one by one
 ![](src/Image/ss2.png)

-- After reducer operations, getting filtered data into the application
+- After reducer operations, getting filtered data into the application from store
 ![](src/Image/ss3.png)
 ![](src/Image/ss4.png)